bhisaac/5eFP/5eFP-SRD.md

 Your healing spells are more effective.
 Whenever you use a spell of 1st level or higher to give a creature 1 or more points of healing, the creature receives one additional point of healing per spell level.

+### Channel Divinity: Preserve Life

+_Purchase Channel Divinity to unlock this feature._

+You discard your action and present your holy symbol, evoking healing energy that can provide up to 5 points of healing.
+Choose any creatures within 6 squares of you, and divide the healing among them.
+You can’t use this feature on an undead or a construct.

 # Paladin

 ## Class Features